 This course investigates Eastern European History from the Enlightenment: a period which saw the birth of the Eastern European national states, the expansion of imperial power and its destruction, the socialist experiment, globalization, "reintegration" with Europe writ large, and the possibility that Eastern Europe as an idea may no longer be tenable (or at least losing its explanatory power).
-Area Studies
+Area Studies.

-HIST 363 - Russia in Historical Perspective (3)
+HIST 363 - (Re)Inventing Russia: a History of Empire (3)